Ruth St. Denis

-Ruth St. Denis (born Ruth Denis; January 20, 1879 – July 21, 1968) was an American pioneer of modern dance, introducing eastern ideas into the art.
-She was the co-founder of the American Denishawn School of Dancing and Related Arts and the teacher of several notable performers.
+Ruth St. Denis (born Ruth Dennis; January 20, 1879 – July 21, 1968) was an American pioneer of modern dance, introducing eastern ideas into the art and paving the way for other women in dance.
+She was inspired by the Delsarte advocate Genevieve Stebbins.
+St. Denis was the co-founder in 1915 of the American Denishawn School of Dancing and Related Arts.
+She taught notable performers including Martha Graham and Doris Humphrey.
+In 1938, she founded the pioneering dance program at Adelphi University.
+She published several articles on spiritual dance and the mysticism of the body.